 Oh and PS: Get one of these.
 Sure it looks like a kitchen utensil, but it'll make both preparing for your wedding night and your actual wedding night more fun.

-Oh and hey OBBs: got any advice for Miss Scaredy Pants?
+Anyone (virgins or otherwise) got advice for Miss Scaredy Pants?
 Leave a comment!